 But one word of caution here.
 This is not an advertisement.
 Do not take advantage of the willingness of others to sell your service and products.
 Show yourself as doing something helpful for their users.
 Choose a topic that serves a purpose to their audiences, which in turn will bring you targeted traffic.
 You want to be known as someone willing to contribute with bona fide ideas and support, not someone whose sole goal is to spam and take something for nothing.

 Paid advertising has always been a huge component of any business budget and financial forecast.
 And depending on your type of enterprise, it may be a substantial factor in your financial statements.
 But, unlike newspapers, where you took a specific sized ad and hoped for the best, the internet allows you to discriminate more in your choices.
 You can hone in on specific niches that fit your market and go after those websites offering sponsorships or other paid ad spots.
 Just be sure that you complete significant due diligence before sending a considerable sum of money.
 Understand the site’s market, understand how the traffic numbers work and if they are legitimate, and finally, set in place a system for monitoring the traffic to your website.

 Finally, regardless of what methods you choose to promote your business online, there are a few pointers that you should follow:

 a) have a game plan on paper, so you know where to start and what you want to achieve,

 b) know your brand and promote it consistently through all channels,

 c) be persistent in your promotional efforts, and

-d) only spend money when necessary and understand your budget constraints, as there are many opportunities on the internet that can distract you and ultimately, destroy you financially.
+d) only spend money when necessary and understand your budget constraints, as many opportunities on the internet can distract you and ultimately destroy you financially.

-Getting started in the hardest part.
-Like Nike says “Just Do It!”
+Getting started is the hardest part.
+Like Nike says, “Just Do It!”